Renovamen/renovamen.github.io/src/content/blog/2022-12-29-natural-gradient-decent.md

 [中文版本](/posts/zh/2021-07-28-natural-gradient-decent)

-Natural gradient decent minimizes the loss function in distribution space with KL-divergence as metric, instead of the usual parameter space with Euclidean metric.
+Natural gradient descent minimizes the loss function in distribution space with KL divergence as the metric, instead of in the usual parameter space with the Euclidean metric.

 ## Preliminary

-### Gradient Decent
+### Gradient Descent

 Assume that $L(\theta)$ is a loss function with first-order continuous partial derivatives, where $\theta \in R^n$.
-Now want to solve a unconstrained optimization problem:
+Now we want to solve an unconstrained optimization problem:

 $$
 \min_\theta L(\theta)